-"My goal is for every single student, faculty and staff member to succeed here at the Jacobs School.
-That's what equity means to me."
+"My goal is for every single student, faculty and staff member to succeed here at the Jacobs School of Engineering."

 — Albert P. Pisano,